History of Measles in Timeline

 2019: Loss of Measles-Free Status

-2020: Impact of COVID-19 on Measles Vaccination Campaigns
+2020: Impact of COVID-19 Pandemic on Vaccination Campaigns

-In 2020, the number of measles cases reported was lower compared to 2019.
-According to the WHO, the COVID-19 pandemic hindered vaccination campaigns in at least 68 countries, including in countries that were experiencing outbreaks, which caused increased risk of additional cases.
+According to the WHO, the COVID-19 pandemic hindered measles vaccination campaigns in at least 68 countries in 2020, including in countries that were experiencing outbreaks, which caused increased risk of additional cases.

 In November 2024, the WHO and CDC reported that measles cases increased by 20% in 2023, primarily due to insufficient vaccine coverage in the world's poorest and conflict-affected regions, increasing from about 8.6 to 10.3 million cases.

-February 2024: WHO Warns of Measles Outbreak Risk
+February 2024: Risk of Measles Outbreak Due to COVID-19 Disruptions

-In February 2024, the World Health Organization warned that more than half of the world was at risk of a measles outbreak due to COVID-19 pandemic-related disruptions.
+In February 2024, the World Health Organization said more than half of the world was at risk of a measles outbreak due to COVID-19 pandemic-related disruptions.

 In November 2024, the WHO and CDC reported that measles cases increased by 20% in 2023, primarily due to insufficient vaccine coverage in the world's poorest and conflict-affected regions, increasing from about 8.6 to 10.3 million cases.